 “The tradition and the commercial contacts with other people and other cultures gave new technical influence to the pottery,” Geraci continued.
 “The domination of the Arabs in Sicily in A.D.
 827 with their forms, decorations and new technique gave the pottery a new look.
 Each culture gave something of his own technique, improving the result of the pottery, resulting in what we today call maiolica, the final product.”

-Continued expansion of Caltagirone and its ceramic trade were later fueled by the Renaissance.
+Continued expansion of city and the Caltagirone ceramics trade were later fueled by the Renaissance.
 The canatari, as the potters’ district was known, was active around the clock, kilns fired 24 hours a day, seven days a week.
 In the 1500s and 1600s, Caltagirone spilled from the mountaintop to the plains below.
 Public works projects ensued, including the construction of churches and more churches.

 In 1693, much of Caltagirone was decimated by a devastating earthquake.
 The architects who designed the reconstruction made extensive use of local ceramics, creating an enthusiastic evolution in the craft.
 A new color palette was introduced of coppery green and purple-ish manganese, as well as golden yellows.
 Decorative details to palaces, municipal buildings and churches were now not only painted but molded in relief, a departure from convention to that point.

-Stairway of St. Mary on the Mount: Connecting Old & New with Ceramics
+Stairway of St. Mary on the Mount: Connecting Old & New with Caltagirone Ceramics

 One of the most significant undertakings in the 17th century was the creation of the stairway of St. Mary on the Mount in 1606.
 An urban renewal initiative and a radical idea of its own at the time, this marvel of 142 lava steps was erected to join a large part of the old city with the new.
 Restored after destruction in World War II, the stairs were then adorned with Majorca tiles, no two of which are alike.
 The patterns, ranging from Moorish to baroque, were designed by the more than 100 workshops in Caltagirone at that time.